-SMRs should however be much more affordable to build, by avoiding the huge upfront costs of current reactors.
-An initial first-of-a-kind SMR power station would be a fraction of the cost of a gigawatt-scale new build and, once operational, will generate revenue to help finance additional units.
+SMRs should however be much more affordable to build, by avoiding the huge upfront costs and decade-long development times of current reactors.
+An initial SMR power station would be a fraction of the cost of a gigawatt-scale new build, could be built in four or five years and, once operational, will generate revenue to help finance additional units.

 Because SMRs are designed to be largely made in factories, manufacturers will be able to use lessons learned from other sectors such as aerospace to drive down costs, and exploit new manufacturing techniques which aren’t approved for current reactor designs.

 The 2014 NNL report predicts a potential global SMR market of 65–85GWe by 2035, valued at £250–400 billion; and a UK market of around 7GWe.